 In a network installation, alarms and warnings are displayed on the controlling station and all stations viewing the system.
 An alarm can be acknowledged only from the computer connected in control mode.
 Alarms are displayed but cannot be acknowledged on computers connected in view mode.

-How to perform a scouting run 9.4
+How to perform a scouting run 9.5

-on scouting runs
+More information on scouting runs

-More information See 7.1 How to set up a scouting scheme on page 183 for information on how to set up scouting runs.
+See 7.1 How to set up a scouting scheme on page 168 for information on how to set up scouting runs.